-By: Mark Barnes | Last Updated: | Comments & Questions
+By: Mark Barnes | Last Updated: | Jump to Comments

 One of the last great wildernesses of Europe, the Scottish Highlands is a mix of epic landscapes and romantic history.
-Covering the entire northern half of Scotland, great glens and mighty sea lochs carve through wild hillsides and craggy mountains.

 Dotted amongst this rugged terrain are the symbols of Scottish history.
 Castles and abbeys on grand promontories nod to colourful villages that light up grey days.
-Descendants of local clansmen while away the hours, adorned in their tartan, sipping a dram of whisky in a cosy pub.

 Here’s our guide to visiting the Scottish Highlands including our favourite things to do, the most scenic locations and suggested tours.

-GUIDE TO THE SCOTTISH HIGHLANDS
+WHAT TO DO IN THE SCOTTISH HIGHLANDS

-1 – ISLE OF SKYE
+1. ISLE OF SKYE

-- Dunrobin Castle – Dunrobin Castle is the largest in Scotland with 189 rooms connected by a maze of corridors and capped with fairy tale turrets.
+- Dunrobin Castle – Dunrobin Castle is the largest in Scotland, with 189 rooms connected by a maze of corridors and capped with fairy tale turrets.

 - Eilean Donan Castle – Eilean Donan is one of the most photographed castles in Scotland.
 Located on a small tidal island, the rustic building is surrounded by rugged mountains.